San228155/Santiago-Ornelas-Ramirez/harris_county_housing_market_stability_pipeline/README.md

   - the files in raw_data are .txt files (with delimiter /t)
   - The files with an input {year} are parameters with range [2017,2018...,2025].
 If this needs to be changed, the user must add the necessary data and change the inputs in

+Medallion Architecture Rules
+- Bronze:
+  - Ingest all copy without transformations.
+Only change the incoming file type to delta table
+  - We do not allow shcema evolution.
+If a column is not in the previously specified schema, it is dropped
+- Silver
+  - Clean Data
+    - No dupicates or nulls in primary keys
+    - Minimum volume of valid data (specifics in tests in design spec)
+    - No values out of range (specifics in tests in design spec)
+  - Schema enforcment
+    - All columns of schema must exist
+    - Columns must comply with predetermined data type
+  - Business rules are not enforced
+- Gold
+  - Business rules enforced
+  - Aggregate tables
+    - SCD
+    - types of other tables (update)

 ### How to run this project

 1. In Databricks, go to Repos → Add Repo → paste this GitHub URL.